rdoorn/ziggobox/README.md

 ```
 z := New("http://url-to-connect-box") // url to ziggo box

+// optionally enable debug logging (this will show the full request and reply including credentials!)
+z.Debug(true)

 // init sets up the initial sessiontoken
 _, err := z.Init()